GD(LOCAL) - COMMUNITY USE OF COLLEGE DISTRICT FACILITIES

 Academic and extracurricular activities sponsored by the College District shall always have priority when any use is scheduled.
-The vice chancellor of administrative affairs shall have authority to cancel a scheduled use by a community member or organization if an unexpected conflict arises with a College District activity.
+The dean of administrative services shall have authority to cancel a scheduled use by a community member or organization if an unexpected conflict arises with a College District activity.

 Any community member or organization approved for a nonschool use of College District facilities shall be required to complete a written agreement indicating receipt and understanding of this policy and any applicable administrative regulations, and acknowledging that the College District is not liable for any personal injury or damages to personal property related to the nonschool use.

 A community member or organization authorized to use College District facilities shall be charged a fee for the use of designated facilities.

 The Board shall establish and publish a schedule of fees based on the cost of the physical operation of the facilities, as well as any applicable personnel costs for supervision, custodial services, food services, security, and technology services.

 Fees shall not be charged when College District buildings are used for public meetings sponsored by state or local governmental agencies.

 Community members and organizations using College District facilities shall:

 - Provide identification when requested to do so by a College District representative;

 - Abide by all laws, policies, and procedures, including, but not limited to, those prohibiting the use, sale, or possession of alcoholic beverages, illegal drugs, and firearms, and the use of tobacco products or e-cigarettes on College District property; [See CHF and GDA]